And greetings, welcome back, ladies and gentlemen.

 Oh, just got this.

-This is a press release here from the ACLU, but it's from Panama City, Florida, which is up there in the Riviera.
+There's a press release here from the ACLU, but it's from Panama City, Florida, which is up there in the Riviera.

-After a two-day trial in which a Florida has scroll principal testified that he believed clothing or stickers feating featuring rainbows would make students automatically picture gay people having sex.
+After a two-day trial in which a Florida Haskruel principal testified that he believed clothing or stickers featuring rainbows would make students automatically picture gay people having sex, a federal judge today ruled that the school violated students' First Amendment rights.

-Standing up to my school was really hard to do, but I'm so happy I did because the First Amendment's a big deal to everybody, said Heather Gilman, a junior at Ponce de Leon High School and the plaintiff in the case.
+Standing up to my school was really hard to do, but I'm so happy I did because the First Amendment's a big deal to everybody.

-Here is uh William, Fall Church, Virginia.
+Here is William, Falls Church, Virginia.

 Nice to have you on the EIB network.